Feature #4498

 Use the file from repo (git clone) or download the raw file.
 You probably did something wrong with copy-n-paste.

-Updated by Mono Polimorph about 7 years ago
+Updated by Mono Polimorph over 7 years ago

 Jaroslav Kysela wrote: